Standard Terms and Conditions of Contract of PricewaterhouseCoopers Corporate Finance Beratung GmbH of 21th November 2017

 12.7 Confidential information will only be imparted to the employees of PwC or other third parties who require such information due to their job.
 The confidentiality obligation shall continue to apply even after the contract has terminated.

-13. Termination13.1 The contract is concluded for a minimum term of 12 months.
-Thereafter the contract is extended by a further 12 months unless it is terminated by either party giving three months' notice to take effect at the respective end of the term.
+13. Termination13.1 The contract is concluded for a minimum term of three months.
+Thereafter the contract is extended by a further three months unless it is terminated by either party giving one month notice to take effect at the respective end of the term.

 13.2 This shall not affect the right to terminate the contract without notice for cause.
 Good cause for a termination shall exist if, taking into account all circumstances of the individual case and weighing up the mutual interests, the continuation of the contractual relationship until its agreed termination or the expiry of the notice period is unreasonable.
 A warning is required prior to such termination unless a positive result is not expected or the relationship of trust is impaired to such a degree that an immediate termination of the contract appears justified.